PoisotLab/2015_ms_datamining/ms.md

 and (ii) at minimal cost, by making use of open data and community-developed software and platforms.

+{>>  Halpern et al. 2008.
+A Global Map of Human Impact on Marine Ecosystems.
+Science 319: 948-952.  <<}

 Existing data can, to an increasing extent, be used to *build* new datasets (henceforth synthetic datasets).
 There are several parallel advances that make this approach possible.
 First, the volume of data on ecological systems that are available *openly* increases on a daily basis.
-This includes point- occurrence data, as in *e.g.* GBIF, ITIS, but also taxonomic knowledge (through NCBI or EOL), and trait and interactions data.
+This includes point- occurrence data, as in *e.g.* GBIF, but also taxonomic knowledge (through ITIS, NCBI or EOL), and trait and interactions data.
 A vast treasure trove of ecological information is now available without having to contact and secure authorization from every contributor individually.
 Second, this data is often